 With .NET, an assembly holds compiled code that .NET can run.
 An assembly can be either a Dynamic Link Library (DLL) or an executable.
-As you can see in this recipe, Cmdlets and .NET classes are generally contained in DLLs.
+As you can see in this recipe, cmdlets and .NET classes are generally contained in DLLs.
 Each assembly also includes a manifest that describes what is in the assembly and compiled code.

 Most PowerShell modules and most PowerShell commands use assemblies of compiled code.
-When PowerShell loads any module, the module manifest (the .PSD1 file) lists the assemblies which make up the module.
+When PowerShell loads any module, the module manifest (the .PSD1 file) lists the assemblies that make up the module.
 For example, the Microsoft.PowerShell.Management module provides many core PowerShell commands such as Get-ChildItem and Get-Process.
 This module’s manifest lists a nested module (i.e., Microsoft.PowerShell.Commands.Management.dll) as the assembly containing the actual commands.
 PowerShell automatically loads this DLL file for you whenever it loads the module.

-A great feature of PowerShell is the ability for you to invoke a .NET Class method directly or to obtain a static .NET Class value (or even execute a static method).
-The syntax for calling a .NET Method or a .NET field, demonstrated in numerous recipes in this book, is to enclose the class name in square brackets and then follow it with two “:” characters ( that is: “::”) followed by the name of the method or static field (such as [System.Int32]::MaxValue).
+A great feature of PowerShell is the ability for you to invoke a .NET class method directly or to obtain a static .NET class value (or even execute a static method).
+The syntax for calling a .NET method or a .NET field, demonstrated in numerous recipes in this book, is to enclose the class name in square brackets and then follow it with two “:” characters ( that is: “::”) followed by the name of the method or static field (such as [System.Int32]::MaxValue).

 In this recipe, you examine the assemblies loaded into PowerShell 7 and compare that with the behavior in Windows PowerShell.
 You also look at a module and the assembly that implements the commands in the module.
 The recipe illustrates some of the differences between PowerShell 7 and Windows PowerShell and how they co-exist with .NET.